rybafish/rybafish.github.io/tips.md

 * Did you know?
 You can switch tabs by clicking on indicators (right bottom corner of the window).
 * since 091 beta II it's possible to switch tabs by Alt+1, Alt+2...
+* by the way, there is a [documentation](/doc) chapter, currently mostly the SQL console covered

 ### Charts
 * Ctrl + mouse wheel makes zoom-in/zoom-out while in chart area